Akeebton/Akeebton/README.md

 - 👋 Hi, I’m @Akeebton
 - 👀 I’m interested in software programming
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on learning a js framework
-- 📫 How to reach me ...
+- 📫 How to reach me on akeebton1@gmail.com

 <!---
 Akeebton/Akeebton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.